-- Research and Development: Web scraping is used in research to collect large data sets like statistics from various websites, which are then used to conduct surveys.
+- Research and Development: Web scraping collects large data sets like statistics from various websites, which researchers then use to conduct surveys.

-- Recruitment: Data extracted from career-focused websites can be used toward filling certain job vacancies.
+- Recruitment: Data extracted from career-focused websites can help toward filling certain job vacancies.

 - Contact Information: Scraping of contact information such as emails, URLs, and phone numbers from websites.